 Because the human body doesn’t function at peak ability when it is overweight or obese, obese individuals may pay around $350 per year out of pocket due to decreased productivity.
 This is quantified by looking at the amount of self-reported limitations employees willingly share with their employers.

-When it comes to retirement, the same study showed that obese and morbidly obese employees actually retire much earlier than their coworkers.
+It Impacts retirement, too.
+The same study showed that obese and morbidly obese employees actually retire much earlier than their coworkers.

 Currently, over 60% of the world’s population is an unhealthy weight, with more than half of that 60% being obese.
 If the population continues to grow in size, by 2030, half the population will be obese.